bderidder/ldm-guild-website/docs/devel/assetic.md

 When we start a development session we can now simply run the above command in a separate terminal and we don't have to care anymore about dumping the assets manually.

-Elsewhere in this guide we shall see how you can automate this in PHPStorm.
+In our [guide to configure PHPStorm](phpstorm.md) you can see how you can automate this.